O holder Tag, erwünschte Zeit, BWV 210

 O holder Tag, erwünschte Zeit (O lovely day, o hoped-for time), BWV 210.2, BWV 210, is a secular cantata by Johann Sebastian Bach.
 He wrote the solo cantata for soprano in Leipzig for a wedding and first performed it between 1738 and 1746.
 Bach used material from a "Huldigungskantate" (homage cantata), O angenehme Melodei, first performed in January 1729.

 History and words

 Bach wrote the cantata for a wedding; scholars suggest different possible events.
-Werner Neumann mentions the wedding of Anna Regina Bose and Friedrich Heinrich Graf (3 April 1742) and of Christina Sibylla Bose and Johann Zacharias Richter (6 February 1744), Herrmann von Hase suggests the wedding of Johanna Catharina Amalie Schatz and Friedrich Gottlob Zoller (11 August 1746).
+Werner Neumann mentions the wedding of Anna Regina Bose and Friedrich Heinrich Graf (3 April 1742), and of Christina Sibylla Bose and Johann Zacharias Richter (6 February 1744); Herrmann von Hase suggests the wedding of Johanna Catharina Amalie Schatz and Friedrich Gottlob Zoller (11 August 1746).
 According to Michael Maul, the cantata celebrated the wedding of the Prussian Court Counsellor Georg E. Stahl (1741).
 The cantata text of an unknown poet suggests an influential man who esteemed music.
 The parts for soprano and continuo are written in exquisite calligraphy, probably as a gift for the couple.
-The words center on the relationship of music and marital love, ending in praise of the bridegroom as a supporter of music.
+The words center on the relationship between music and marital love, ending in praise of the bridegroom as a supporter of music.

 The cantata may have been performed at least twice.